Mingxing: Establishment and fundraising

 Zhang Shichuan, Zheng Zhengqiu, and Zhou Jianyun; these founders of Mingxing were with the company from its establishment through its final years.

 In late 1921, amidst a booming stock market, Zhang Shichuan established the Mutual Stock and Produce Exchange Company together with several of his earlier compatriots.
 When the bubble burst, the men decided to invest their money in a less risky venture: a motion picture company.
 In February 1922, the former stock exchange's offices on Guizhou Road in Shanghai were converted into the headquarters of the newly established Mingxing Film Company.
 Zhang Shichuan took the role of deputy manager, with Ding Boxiong the office head; other roles were taken by Ren Jinping, Zheng Zhegu, Zheng Zhengqiu, and Zhou Jianyun.

 Early advertising material announced that Mingxing required 100,000 yuan in venture capital, with each of five founding members contributing 10,000 yuan and the remainder achieved through the sale of 20,000 shares at 5 yuan apiece.
 (Note: This is equivalent to ¥ in venture capital, with five initial contributors each providing ¥ and 20,000 shares at ¥ apiece, in 2019.)
 Further fundraising was attempted through overtures to local journalists, including a gala dinner, as well as the commission of a special issue of the Motion Picture Review.
-Interest in the company was also created through a acting school, the Mingxing Shadowplay School headed by Zheng Zhengqiu, that promised insight into various elements of the filmmaking process.
+Interest in the company was also created through an acting school, the Mingxing Shadowplay School headed by Zheng Zhengqiu, that promised insight into various elements of the filmmaking process.

 These overtures, however, were unsuccessful.
 Investors were not enticed by Mingxing's promises, and generally were disdainful of the entertainment industry.
-87 students were admitted to the acting school, of which 17 were women, but only 34 graduated.
+The acting school admitted 87 students, of which 17 were women, but only 34 graduated.
 Further exacerbating the situation, Ding Boxiong and several members of the preparatory team left the company after several months.
 Ultimately, the company was left with five founders and 10,000 yuan in venture capital, though it claimed to have earned more.
 (Note: This is equivalent to ¥ in starting capital in 2019.
 Huang (2014) notes that Mingxing publications variously claimed to have had 40,000 and 50,000 yuan in startup capital; the 10,000 yuan figure, meanwhile, was remembered after the fact by Zhang Shichuan's wife.)